B2B2C, B2X, B2E: Breaking down business barriers

 • Personalization: Once you’ve put the right e-commerce platform in place and have communicated changes to your partners, the next step is to think about how to put personalization, order management, and logistics into practice.
 With personalization, you should strive to give your customers the same “Amazon-like” experience they’ve come to expect.
 When it comes to order management and logistics, keep both large and small orders in mind, and be prepared to cater to one-time and repeat customers.
 All of these factors are necessary to create and maintain a good relationship with the direct customer.

-Customer experience is a huge topic, and we have a whole guide full of tips and tricks for providing your B2B and B2C clients with an unforgettable experience.
+Customer experience is a huge topic.
+We have a free guide on customer experience in e-commerce that gives tips and tricks for providing your clients a seamless online buying experience.

 3. Mobile responsiveness